PipedreamHQ/pipedream/docs/docs/projects/README.md

 ### Managing access
 :::tip By default, all projects are accessible to all workspace members.
-Workspaces on the [Business plan](https://pipedream.com/pricing) can restrict members' access to specific projects.
+Workspaces on the [Business plan](https://pipedream.com/pricing) can restrict access for individual projects to specific workspace members.
 :::

 You can easily modify the access rules for a project directly from the [project list view](https://pipedream.com/projects), either by clicking the access badge in the project row (fig 1) or clicking the 3 dots to open the action menu, then selecting **Manage Access** (fig 2).